 The adaptations made by Local Church Protestantism to conform to the cultural scripts of guanxi networks created a form of Protestantism that is very different from its Western counterparts.
 In fact, when Witness Lee brought Chinese Christianity to the United States in the 1960s, his church's "distinctively Chinese approach to the universal truths of Christianity ... contributed greatly to their being misunderstood and mislabeled as a cult in the West" (Miller 2009:31).
-Christian apologist Gretchen Passantino Coburn notes that Lee's scriptural exegesis was more homiletic and like a father teaching his children.
-She says that his writings "did not reflect the rational, didactic, Aristotelian exposition familiar to us [Western Christian apologists]" (2009:49).
-Passantino Coburn further described how Lee had attempted to clear up the misunderstanding of his ministry among Western Christian apologists by inviting Christian Research Institute founder, Walter Martin, to discuss their differences over a meal, in accordance with Chinese etiquette and guanxi cultural scripts.
-This action made Lee even more suspect in the eyes of Martin's colleagues because they saw the meal as a form of bribery, due to their lack of insight into Chinese culture (Passantino Coburn interview, Southern California, 2013).
-The misunderstandings of these apologists in the American anti-cult movement of the 1970s demonstrate how the cultural scripts of guanxi significantly shaped Chinese Protestantism, to the extent that fellow Christians from the West did not recognize Chinese Christians as true believers due to the cultural divide.
+Christian apologist Gretchen Passantino Coburn notes that Lee's scriptural exegesis was more homiletic and like a father teaching his children and "did not reflect the rational, didactic, Aristotelian exposition familiar to us [Western Christian apologists]" (2009:49).
+Passantino Coburn further described how Lee had attempted to clear up the misunderstanding of his ministry among Western Christians by inviting Christian Research Institute founder, Walter Martin, to discuss their differences over a meal, in accordance with Chinese etiquette and guanxi cultural scripts.
+This action made Lee even more suspect to the Western Christians because they saw the meal as a form of bribery, due to their lack of insight into Chinese culture (Passantino Coburn interview, Southern California, 2013).
+The misunderstandings of these apologists in the American anti-cult movement of the 1970s demonstrate how the cultural scripts of guanxi significantly shaped Chinese Protestantism, to the extent that fellow Christians from the West did not recognize Chinese Christians as true believers.